opensecuritycontroller/community/development/osgi/osgi-dev.md

 ## OSGi GoGo Shell

-To run OSC with GoGo Shell, open in Eclipse `server-debug.bndrun` and **Run OSGi**.
+To run OSC with GoGo shell, open `server-debug.bndrun` in Eclipse and click **Run OSGi**.
 You should now be able to type within the console.
 To list all bundles, type `lb`.

 ![](../images/bnd-osgi-gogo-shell.png)

-A helpful situation to keep in mind when using GoGo Shell:
+GoGo shell is helpful in the following situations:

-- You can install directly via GoGo Shell to add new bundles to OSGi Container.
+- You can install directly via GoGo shell to add new bundles to OSGi Container.
-- If a bundle is not active for any reason, you can attempt to reinstall it for the reason as to why it failed.
+- If a bundle is not active for any reason, you can attempt to reinstall it to investigate the reason as to why it failed.
 - To find if your newly added bundle via Eclipse BND Tools is installed and active.

-See [link](http://eclipsesource.com/blogs/2013/01/23/how-to-track-lifecycle-changes-of-osgi-bundles/) to read more about the bundle lifecycle.
+View  the [OSGi bundle lifecycle](http://eclipsesource.com/blogs/2013/01/23/how-to-track-lifecycle-changes-of-osgi-bundles/) for more information.

 ## OSC Bundles

 Every project mentioned in the sections above contains a `bnd.bnd` file inside which treats `pom.xml` like a repository.
 It is extremely important to correctly scope your dependencies in the `pom.xml`.
-Find out more about Maven dependency scope under [this](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) link.
+View the [Maven dependency scope](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) for more information.

 ### Adding Dependencies to the Uber Bundle

 >Note: Only **runtime** dependencies that are not compatible with OSGi should be added to this bundle.

-`osc-uber\bnd.bnd` is a bundle that contains not only its own java classes, but also those from dependencies selected to `bnd.bnd` from `pom.xml`.
+`osc-uber\bnd.bnd` is a bundle that contains not only its own Java classes, but also those from dependencies selected to `bnd.bnd` from `pom.xml`.

 If you want to include resources based on `pom.xml` to your bundle, you must first include that line in your `bnd.bnd` file: